SuperOfficeDocs/superoffice-docs/docs/api/netserver/whats-new/ns-70/softtriggers.md

 # SoftTriggers

 NetServer has its own OSQL interception system.
-Used by Sentry, travel transaction logging, freetext index, … You can have one too – on insert/update/delete.
+Used by Sentry, travel transaction logging, free-text index, … You can have one too – on insert/update/delete.

 **SoftTrigger** defines a way to set a pre- or post-execution callback, for a specific table.